USDA-SCINet/scinet-site/sn_collections/_workshops/bioinfo-foundations/rna-seq.md

 For `HiSat2` mapping, you first need to index the genome and then use the read pairs to map the indexed genome (one set at a time).
 For indexing the genome, we use the `hisat2-build` command.

-  * Create the empty script file:
+Create the empty script file:

     ```bash
     touch 00_Scripts/04a_hisat2_build.sl
     ```
     {:.copy-code}

-  * Open the file `04a_hisat2_build.sl` in the VS Code editor and copy and paste the script below:
+Open the file `04a_hisat2_build.sl` in the VS Code editor and copy and paste the script below:

+{:.copy-code}
     ```bash
     #!/bin/bash
     #SBATCH -N1